 Who doesn’t love a verandah?
-A cool, chilled-out space in the summertime that becomes an intimate, cosy outdoor spot in winter, a verandah extends your personal living space, essentially creating an outdoor room that is sheltered from the elements.
+It’s a cool, chilled-out space in the summertime that becomes an intimate, cosy outdoor spot in winter.
+And a verandah extends your personal living space, essentially creating an outdoor room that is sheltered from the elements.
 Aside from increasing the functionality of your home’s perimeter space, a verandah really transforms the look of your home and increases the value of your property.
-When it comes to verandah ideas, they can really be as simple or as complex as you want, whether you go for a basic, covered deck or a fully insulated, screened structure with louvre window screens or adjustable roof.
-Your verandah could wrap around your whole home or just expand along one length, or you might plan an expansive back verandah that’s just perfect for entertaining.
+When it comes to verandah ideas, they can really be as simple or as complex as you want.
+You could go for a basic, covered deck or a fully insulated, screened structure with louvre window screens or adjustable roof.
+Your verandah might wrap around your whole home or just expand along one length.
+Or you might plan an expansive back verandah that’s just perfect for entertaining.

 It all depends on your favoured aesthetic style and what the purpose of your verandah will be (relaxing? dining? entertaining?).
 And of course, how much space – and money – you have to work with!
 But there are also plenty of inexpensive little tweaks you can make to style up a plain verandah space.

-Here, I’ve gathered 50 examples of beautifully styled outdoor spaces that have that designer’s touch.
+Here, I’ve gathered 40 ideas for how to beautifully style an outdoor space that has that designer’s touch.
 Let’s take a look at some gorgeous verandah ideas!

 1. The natural look